A Medicare supplement plan fills the gaps in healthcare coverage left by standard Medicare Parts A and B.

-Many insurance companies offer Medicare supplement plans.
-After exhaustive research, we determined that the following companies offer the best Medicare supplement plans of 2021.
+Our product experts have determined that the following companies offer the best Medicare supplement plans of 2023.

 Humana is one of the largest providers of healthcare and healthcare insurance in the country.
 Humana went from owning and operating nursing homes, to owning and operating hospitals.
 In 1984, they began offering medical insurance as well.

 What we like: Humana provides an easy way to find a plan that applies to your state.
 They have one of the best websites when it comes to obtaining relevant information.
 And they offer an automatic payment discount.

 Flaws: Not all their plans are available everywhere.
 And some have high deductibles.

 Mutual of Omaha offers eight Medicare supplement plans that cover most out of pocket expenses most people will incur.
 They have a lot of experience, offer discounts for things like being a non-smoker, and they are available in most states.

 What we like: They offer international travel coverage with some of their plans.
 They’ve been working with Medicare since 1966, so they know what they’re doing.
 Their international coverage option is great for active seniors.

 Flaws: Some of their high end plans are pretty expensive.
 Also, they do not offer plans C and D.

 3. United Medicare Advisors